Forms & Program Resources

 - To add an ENSC course that requires permission, or a non-ENSC course, submit the course add/drop form with the course instructor’s signature and your supervisor’s signature (MASc and PhDs only).

-- To enroll in an ENSC course that does not require any permission, contact the Graduate Program Assistant
+- To enroll in an ENSC course that does not require any permission before week 5, contact the Graduate Program Assistant

 The course add/drop form should be submitted to the Graduate Program Assistant at firstname.lastname@example.org.